p3lli/Hello-Apache-Kafka/README.md

 ./kafka-topics.sh --zookeeper localhost:2181 --delete --topic <TOPIC>
 ```

+If you want to be sure to start a clean example, check in /tmp and
+remove Zookeeper and Kafka directories.

 ## Example
 Try starting three different Kafka nodes, topic 'seventy' with replication
 factor of 2, topic 'eighty' with replication factor of 2, one producer,